Singular SDK Integration for Flutter

 • This article assumes you have a functional Flutter app.

-• To integrate the Singular SDK, you need to acquire your SDK Key and Secret.
-You can find them by logging into your Singular account and going to Developer Tools > SDK Keys.
+• To initialize the SDK, you need your Singular SDK Key and SDK Secret.
+You can get them in the Singular platform at "Developer Tools > SDK Integration > SDK Keys".

 Integrating the Singular Plugin